September 2025 – Jericho Writers

 Harry

-The GHOST effect: how to keep your passion when publishing isn’t playing fair
+The GHOSTS effect: how to keep your passion when publishing isn’t playing fair

 I’ve been in the novel game for over twenty years now and let me tell you – times are tough.
 New writers and veterans alike are saying the same, whether they’re meeting for real-life lattes or virtual hugs: